Suspect in custody after hitting four cars, being chased by homeowner in Fresno

-FRESNO, California (KGPE) – A suspect is in custody after a wild pursuit that started in Madera and wound up with a car chase and pursuit in the City of Fresno.
+FRESNO, California (KSEE) – A suspect is in custody after a wild pursuit that started in Madera and wound up with a car chase and pursuit in the City of Fresno.

 Investigators say a Madera CHP unit spotted a stolen vehicle at around 8:00 p.m.
 Tuesday.
 They tried to pull the car over, but the driver made a break for it.